leezer3/OpenBVE-Documentation-Hugo/content/en/routes/xml/trackfollowingobject/_index.md

 **\<LeaveTime>** *Time* **\</LeaveTime>**
 {{% /command %}}

-**Time** sets the duration from when the train appears in the game until it disappears.
-The train will not be visible after this time.
+**Time** sets the duration from when the object appears in the game until it disappears.
+The object will not be visible after this time.
 This value is not an in-game time.

-*Note:* If this parameter is omitted, the train will remain until the end of the game.
+*Note:* If this parameter is omitted, the object will remain until the end of the game.

 ## ■ Train attribute